patrickabadi8888/ABC/BMS_J/J/checklist.md

 - [ ] **22.
 Approve or Reject BTO Applications and Withdrawals**
   - Expected: Approvals and rejections process correctly, with system updates reflecting the decisions
   - Failure: Incorrect or failed processing of applications or withdrawals
   - Applicant can withdraw but is instantly withdrawn without waiting for approval.
-But can approve BTO applications and officer can help book after.

 - [x] **23.
 Generate and Filter Reports**
   - Expected: Accurate report generation with options to filter by various categories